Emergence of wandering stable components: Examples of families displaying the geometric model

 The sets $K_s^j$ and $K_u^j$ are Cantor sets of the same thickness as respectively $K_s$ and $K_u$.
 Hence by \cref{thicknessu,thicknesss}, the product of the thicknesses of $K_s^j$ and $K_u^j$ is greater than 1.
 By Remark \ref{taille troue}, all the gaps of $K_s^j$ are smaller than $\sim \frac{2\delta^2}{N-1}$ and $\sim \frac{\delta^2 }{N- 1}$ distant to the boundary of $I_j$.
 By \cref{thicknessu}, this is small compared to the diameter of $K_u^j$ which is equivalent to $\sim 2 \frac{\sqrt{\delta} (N-1)}{N} {\cdot \sqrt{\delta} (\frac1N-\delta^2)}$.
 As $ K_u^j + p_{j} $ is included in $I_{j+1}$, by the gap \cref{GapLemma}, it must intersect $K_s^{j+1}$ for every $p\in \cP$.
 This proves Property $(\mathbf H _ 1)$. \end{proof}

-\begin{remark}It is already possible to deduce an example of wandering Fatou component for a real polynomial automorphism of $\C^2$. \end{remark} Here we just give a sketch of proof of this affirmation since in the next subsection we will prove the same conclusion for a Hénon family of degree 6 (to prove Theorem~\ref{main wandering}). \begin{proof}[Sketch of proof] The map $F_p$ has constant Jacobian determinant for every $p$.
+The following remark together with \cref{Main theorem} could have been used to prove the existence of a polynomial automorphism of $\C^2$ with a wandering Fatou component using systems of type $(\sA, \sC)$ with simple combinatorics (full shift).
+We just give a sketch of proof of the remark since in the next subsection we will prove the existence of a stronger example of family of automorphisms satisfying the assumption of \cref{Main theorem}, where we manage to bound the degree by 6.
+This other example will enable to prove Theorem~\ref{main wandering}.
+Nevertheless, this will require the full generality of $(\sA, \sC)$ systems.

+\begin{remark} The moderately dissipative unfolding $(F_p)_p$ of wild type $(\sA, \sC)$ given by \cref{simple example of adapted} and \cref{exam est AC} with $\delta $ small and $N=6$, can be perturbed to be left invariant by a family of polynomial automorphisms.
+More precisely, from \cref{simple example of adapted} and \cref{exam est AC} one can deduces the existence of a real family of real polynomial automorphisms (of unknown degree) which satisfies the $C^\omega$-geometric model \ref{geo model} and so the assumption of \cref{Main theorem}. \end{remark} \begin{proof}[Sketch of proof of \cref{for sketch}] The map $F_p$ has constant Jacobian determinant for every $p$.
 Thus by Dacarogna-Moser theorem \cite{DM90}, it is possible to extend the family $(F_p)_p$ to a family $(f_p)_p$ of diffeomorphisms $f_p$ of $\R^2$ such that $(f_p)_p$ satisfies the geometric model when $N=6$.
 Thus the map $f_p$ has a wandering stable component at a dense set of parameter $p$.
 Moreover, it is possible to show the existence of a neighborhood $\mathcal U$ of $(f_p)_{p\in \cP}$ formed by families displaying the geometric model (the proof is not complicated but rather boring since many items must be checked) via an embedding $H_p$ equal to the canonical inclusion: $Y^\se\times \{\so\}\hookrightarrow \R^2$.
-Then by noting that $(\delta^{-1/4}\cdot f_p)_{p\in \cal P}$ has constant Jacobian equal to $1$, by Turaev's Theorem \cite[Thm.
-2 and rem.
-1]{Turaev_2002}, this family can be approximated by a smooth family of compositions of generalized Hénon-maps {and thus by a smooth family of compositions of polynomial generalized Hénon-maps} $(Q_p)_{p\in \cP}$.
+Then by noting that $(\delta^{-1/4}\cdot f_p)_{p\in \cal P}$ has constant Jacobian equal to $1$, by Turaev's Theorem \cite[Theorem 2 and Remark 1]{Turaev_2002}, this family can be approximated by a smooth family of compositions of generalized Hénon-maps {and thus by a smooth family of compositions of polynomial generalized Hénon-maps} $(Q_p)_{p\in \cP}$.
 These are polynomial automorphisms of $\R^2[X, Y]$.
 Remark that $\tilde f_p:= \delta^{1/4} \cdot Q_p$ is a polynomial automorphism whose restriction to $[-1,1]^2$ is $C^2$-close to $f_p$.
-Moreover $(\tilde f_p|[-1,1]^2)_p$ is $C^2$-close to $(f_p|[-1,1]^2)_p$ and so it displays the geometric model via a smooth family of analytic embeddings.
-Thus by \cref{Main theorem}, there exists a dense set of parameters $p\in \cP$ such that the biholomorphic extension of $f_p$ to $\C^2$ has a wandering Fatou component.\end{proof}
+Moreover $(\tilde f_p|[-1,1]^2)_p$ is $C^2$-close to $(f_p|[-1,1]^2)_p$ and so it displays the geometric model via a smooth family of analytic embeddings. \end{proof}